 We plan to test this MVP with the two Detroit Meijer stores, with a slow launch in December and a full launch starting in January 2017.

-How did the Center for Social Impact and its Social Entrepreneurship Fellowship help Cart over the summer?
+How did Business Impact and its Social Entrepreneurship Fellowship help Cart over the summer?

 What advice do you have for other student social entrepreneurs?